 Dietician: Career Education and Degrees to Become a Dietician

-Research the requirements to become a dietician.
+Research the requirements to become a dietician, now more commonly spelled 'dietitian'.
 Learn about the job description and duties and read the step-by-step process to start a career in dietetics.

-Dieticians specialize in the study of nutritional health.
+Dietitians specialize in the study of nutritional health.
 They make recommendations on what a person should eat to achieve a health-related goal or to live a healthier lifestyle.
+Dietitians are responsible for accessing a patients health needs and diet limitations, helping clients manage or prevent certain diseases through proper diet and developing and evaluating meal plans.
+Dietitians typically work full-time in establishments, such as nursing homes, hospitals, schools and cafeterias.
 Some positions may be freelance or part-time.
 Hours could vary depending on clients' schedules.

 |Degree Level||Bachelor's degree|

-Sources: *U.S. Bureau of Labor Statistics, **CareerBuilder.com job postings (August 2012).
+Sources: U.S. Bureau of Labor Statistics, Online Job Postings (August 2015)

 Step 1: Earn a Bachelor's Degree Through a CP or DPD Program

 - Earn a competitive GPA in prerequisite courses.
 Schools offering degrees in dietetics and related programs are highly competitive and select a limited number of students.
-To be accepted into these programs, students must meet the minimum overall and prerequisite course GPA requirements.
-While these requirements can vary for each school, some schools require that students receive a minimum of a 'C' in all prerequisite courses and have an overall undergraduate GPA of 2.75.
+Students must meet the minimum overall and prerequisite course GPA requirements.
+Some schools require that students receive a minimum of a 'C' in all prerequisite courses and have an overall undergraduate GPA of 2.75.

 Step 2: Complete an ACEND-Accredited Internship

-After receiving a bachelor's degree in dietetics or a related field, aspiring dieticians that have completed a DPD program must participate in a supervised experience.
-Students participating in a dietetic internship (DI) will typically complete 1200 hours of supervised practice over 8-24 months.
+After receiving a bachelor's degree in dietetics or a related field, aspiring dietitians that have completed a DPD program must participate in a supervised experience.
+Students participating in a dietetic internship (DI) will typically complete 1,200 hours of supervised practice over 8 to 24 months.
 The total length of the program varies based upon the availability of a part-time schedule.
 Most DIs use a computer matching system to place students into an internship program.
-DIs that do not use on-line matching typically only accept applications from individuals currently employed by the organization.
+DIs that do not use online matching typically only accept applications from individuals currently employed by the organization.
 Since the application process for DIs is competitive, students should first contact their DPD program director and DPD faculty members for valuable information on where to apply and how to navigate the online matching process.

 - Perform well in all undergraduate classes.
-While it is not the only requirement, GPA is a strong factor in applicant selection for internship programs.
 A 3.0 GPA is often the minimum requirement for most DIs, although students with a higher GPA will have a much greater chance of being selected by a program.
-Since it is highly unlikely that students with a GPA below 3.0 will be selected for a DI, they can consider retaking courses to raise their overall GPA and improve their chances of being placed into an internship.

 - Get volunteer or paid work experience.
-Students who complete volunteer or paid work experience will have stronger applications.
-It is important that students seek these opportunities in facilities that are related to nutrition and health.
+It's important that students seek these opportunities in facilities that are related to nutrition and health.
 To increase their chances of being accepted for a DI, students should participate in volunteer or paid experiences that also offer internship programs.
-In this way, the student can build a positive relationship with those involved in the program and allow his or her abilities to shine.

 - Develop strong communication skills.
 Verbal and written communication are important factors when applying for DIs.
-Students should take the necessary time to craft a professional and flawless cover letters and personalize them for each program to which they they apply.
-They should also ensure that they carefully describe their experiences and strengths that are directly related to the internship.
-When verbally communicating about their previous experiences, students should always speak highly of their DPD program and the skills they learned while in college.
+Students should take the necessary time to craft professional and flawless cover letters and personalize them for each program to which they they apply.

 Step 3: Become Licensed or Certified

-The majority of states require dieticians to be licensed, while others only require certification or have no state regulations.
-Earning the registered dietician (RD) credential is a common way to achieve licensure.
+The majority of states require dietitians to be licensed, while others only require certification or have no state regulations.
+Earning the registered dietitian (RD) credential is a common way to achieve licensure.
 Although not every state will require dietitians to become RDs, the credential is highly preferred, or even required, by many employers.
-The path to becoming an RD involves obtaining a bachelor's degree, completing a supervised practice program and taking the registration examination for dieticians.
-The exam is computer based and tests a variety of knowledge, including nutrition screening and assessment, medical monitoring and evaluation, nutrition diagnosis and menu planning.
+The path to becoming an RD involves obtaining a bachelor's degree, completing a supervised practice program and taking the registration examination for dietitians.
+The exam is computer-based and tests a variety of knowledge, including nutrition screening and assessment, medical monitoring and evaluation, nutrition diagnosis and menu planning.
 After successfully completing the examination and becoming licensed or certified, RDs must complete continuing education courses to maintain their credentials.